Kathy Gaye Shiroki

 Kathy Gaye Shiroki has over twenty-five years’ experience working in modern and contemporary art museums.
 She moved to Buffalo, New York in 1994 to work in the education department at the Albright-Knox Art Gallery.
 There she created interactive hands-on installations in the galleries inspired by the artwork exhibited.
 Her passion to create interactive art along with working in a museum setting was integrated at the Albright-Knox and later at the Burchfield Penney where Western New York artists were invited to create their own hands-on spaces in the Useum™.
 Shiroki worked with Roberly Bell, Fotini Galanes, Kari Achatz, Nick Napierala, Shasti O’Leary Soudant, Alfonso Volo, Julie Lewitzky, Jacqueline Welch, and Patrick Robideau.

-Kathy Gaye Shiroki earned her Associate Degree from the Rochester Institute of Technology, School of American Craftsmen, her BFA from Temple University, Tyler School of Art, and received her Master’s Degree at the University of California, San Diego.
+Kathy Gaye Shiroki earned her Master of Fine Arts at the University of California, San Diego, her Bachelor of Fine Arts from Temple University, Tyler School of Art, and her Associate Degree from the Rochester Institute of Technology, School of American Craftsmen.
 Shiroki’s awards include Western States Arts Federation Fellowship in sculpture, Wyoming Arts Council Individual Artist Fellowship, Art Walk, The City of San Diego, and Research Grants from the University of California, San Diego.
 She has had solo exhibitions in New York, California, Wyoming, Montana, Idaho, New Jersey, Pennsylvania, and in addition group exhibitions in Virginia, Tennessee, North Dakota, Minnesota, Arizona, Washington, and Utah.
 Her work can be seen in publications A Hidden Agenda, WESTAFF, NEA, Art Bound, Under Wraps, Artweek, Seattle Weekly, and the Los Angeles Times where her large scale installation honoring a women’s every day was reviewed, Living Room Window.